-All typefaces have personality.
+All typefaces have personalities.
 Some are subtle and understated.
 Some are boisterous and overt.
 These personalities can be leveraged to reinforce your message and the overall intent of your design.
 Conversely, using a typeface with a contradicting personality can detract from the message and confuse the audience.
 Making informed decisions regarding these personalities is critical when thinking through a design.

 Serif vs. Sans Serif

-Typefaces can be categorized a number of different ways, but the two fundamental categories are serif and sans serif.
+Typefaces can be categorized in a number of different ways, but the two fundamental categories are serif and sans serif.
 Serifs refer to the small decorative flourishes attached to the end of a stroke in a letter or symbol.
 A serif typeface includes these elements while a sans serif typeface does not.
 Generally speaking, serif typefaces are usually perceived as more conservative and traditional.
 Sans serif typefaces are usually perceived as having a more modern and contemporary feel.

 This is a broad category that includes script, novelty, and ornamental typefaces.
 Decorative typefaces are characterized by their unique shapes and personalities.
 They tend to have a stronger personality than traditional serif or sans serifs.
-These personalities seem to run the full spectrum, and can be anything from elegant and luxurious, to happy and exuberant.
+These personalities seem to run the full spectrum and can be anything from elegant and luxurious, to happy and exuberant.
 Because of the strength of these personalities, careful consideration should be made when deciding to use them.
 Decorative type is best used in small amounts, usually for headlines.

 Combining Different Typefaces